5 Creative Ways to Raise Private Money with a 506(c) Offering

 When Mark first began raising money, his capital came from a single source – family offices, which are offices that manage the wealth for high net-worth families.
 However, he realized, “we just don’t want to have any sort of single source of capital, just like we don’t want to have a single tenant or any single property that can sort of wipe out our wholes business.”

 With the 506(c) offering, Mark is able to advertise his deals, which is the main source of his new investors.
-In our recent conversation, he provided the 5 advertising methods he uses in order to find these new investors for his deals.
+In our conversation on my podcast, he provided the 5 advertising methods he uses in order to find these new investors for his deals.

 1 – Crowdfunding

-Mark’s first method for obtaining new investors is through crowdfunding.
+Mark’s first method for obtaining new investors is through crowdfunding (click here for a crash course in crowdfunding).
 He said, “Every deal we do, we do a portion of it crowd funded, which is really nothing more than just advertising online through one of these third-party platforms for new investors.
 So it’s straight general solicitation out there, advertising on the website, and they advertise on other platforms.
 But they’re aggregating individuals who are interested in investing in real estate and putting our deal in front of those eyeballs.
 So every deal we do, we reserve a least a few hundred thousand dollars for that specific purpose.”

 For a deal Mark is currently working on, he is using the platform CrowdStreet.
 However, he mentioned he’s used just about ever crowdfunding platform out there and doesn’t have a specific favorite.